 Step 3: Filtering Logic

-With the Used Saved View selected, the filtering logic will be the next thing to define.
-If you click the Select button, you will see you can select any field from the entity selected for the Look For (above) as well as related records.
+With Use Saved View selected, the filtering logic will be the next thing to define.
+If you click the Select button, you will see you can select any field from the entity selected for the Look for (above) as well as related records.

-Below is a basic example where I want to see Cases (Look For = Cases), without an initial filter applied (Use Saved View = [new]), where the Created On is On or After the beginning of the year:
+Below is a basic example where I want to see Cases (Look for = Cases), without an initial filter applied (Use Saved View = [new]), where the “Created On” field is set to “On or After” the beginning of the year:

-An item to note on this is if you add additional filters, Advanced Find will treat them as “AND” scenarios, such as this criteria must be met AND this criteria must be met.
-So, in the example below, the query would return all Cases where the Created On is On or After the beginning of the year AND the Owner equals Current User:
+An item to note on this is if you add additional filters, Advanced Find will treat them as “AND” scenarios — meaning criteria X must be met AND criteria Y must be met.
+So, in the example below, the query would return all Cases where the Created On date is On or After the beginning of the year AND the Owner equals Current User:

 If your query needs to leverage “OR” functionality, Advanced Find can do this as well.
 Using the query from above, say we want to return a result set where the Created On is On or After the beginning of the year OR the Owner equals Current User.
 To do this, click on the small down arrow adjacent to each filter, and select the Select Row option.

 With each row selected, click on the Group OR button.
 This will update the filter with the OR scenario.
-Also note, there is an option for Group AND, so if you need to have nested AND/OR functions, you can do this:
+Also note, there is an option for Group AND, so if you need nested AND/OR functions, you can do this:

 Step 4: Edit Columns

-To review, and/or edit the columns in the Advanced Find query, click on the Edit Columns button:
+To review and/or edit the columns in the Advanced Find query, click on the Edit Columns button:

-In the Edit Columns window, you can click on the Add Columns to add additional columns to the Advanced Find query.
-Keep in mind, you can add fields directly from the Look For entity initially selected (in this scenario, Cases), as well as fields from any parent entity (such as Account, Contact, User, etc…).
+In the Edit Columns window, you can click to Add Columns.
+Keep in mind, you can add fields directly from the “Look for” entity initially selected (in this scenario, Cases), as well as fields from any parent entity (such as Account, Contact, User, etc.).

 Step 5: Results

 Once the columns have been selected, in the Advanced Find window, you can click on the red exclamation point (Results) to run the query.
-You may find it necessary to revise the columns and filtering logic before finalizing:
+You may find it necessary to revise the columns and filtering logic before finalizing.

 Step 6: Save As

 Once you have your Advanced Find query complete, click on the Save As button to assign a name to your Personal View.
-This Personal View will be available to select from your View selector on the Look For entity (Cases), as well as in Advanced Find in the Use Saved View.
+This Personal View will be available to select from your View selector on the “Look for” entity (Cases), as well as in Advanced Find in Use Saved View.

 Those are the basic steps to complete an Advanced Find query.

-New Record in Advanced Find
+Add New Record in Advanced Find (Classic)

-This feature will allow you to delete one, or many, records.
+This feature will allow you to delete one or more records.
 To use this feature, select the record(s) you would like to delete.
 With the record(s) selected, the Delete button will become available.